Missoula Valley

 Medicaid Expansion in 2025!

-It’s not too early to gear up for the 2025 Legislative Session.
 One of the largest healthcare initiatives is removing the sunset for Medicaid Expansion.
 Medicaid was expanded in 2017 after a long-fought battle for the ability to provide healthcare services to the needy in Montana.
 To date, Montana has seen tremendous economic benefit from expanding Medicaid.

 See two recent objective report here: